-There appears to be little obligation on Council with the existing licence agreements.
-The licensees are required to supply the pump equipment and pipeline, carry out tests to confirm water quality and to comply with any requirements imposed by the Department of Water.
+There appears to be little obligation on Council with the existing agreements.
+The grantees are required to supply the pump equipment and pipeline, carry out tests to confirm water quality and to comply with any requirements imposed by the Department of Water.

-In addition, the licensees are responsible for the management of the Reserve 18110 including maintaining firebreaks, restricting public access, protection of rare flora and fauna, control and eradication of vermin, and the control of noxious weeds.
+In addition, the grantees are responsible for the management of the Reserve 18110 including maintaining firebreaks, restricting public access, protection of rare flora and fauna, control and eradication of vermin, and the control of noxious weeds.